|

 Latest Technologies: Galleon Gallery

-In an attempt at state-of-the-art, interactive, multi-sensory displays,
+In an attempt at state-of-the-art, interactive,

 a toilet's flushing can be heard nearby the Galleon Gallery